This post is all about how to decorate a floating shelf around your TV and create a look and feel in your space.

 It looks so good!

-Quimes sent over a wide shot which shows the wall that will be the focus of this post.
+Quimes sent over a wide shot that shows the wall that will be the focus of this post.

 Here is a shot facing the TV wall.